 The second half of the 60km stretch from Thanh My to Prao is a helter-skelter of hairpin bends, curling up and down mountains that are so lush they appear to spray foliage over the road.
 This is an excellent riding road.
 After a dizzying descent, the small town of Prao appears in the middle of a tight valley.
-Tiny and remote, Prao offers a decent guesthouse and a couple of food shacks.
+Tiny and remote, Prao offers a couple of decent guesthouses and a few food shacks.
+On the main road, just after passing the gas station, you’ll see Dung Thuy Rest House (051 03 898 636) and Huong Dao Rest House (051 03 898 264) right next door.
 Nhà Nghỉ Huyền Long (tel: 0510 6545 099) is a local guesthouse in a green building on the corner near the centre of town.
-Nearby, Quán Quỳnh Trang, on the main street, has excellent food in a rustic environment.
+Nearby, Quán Quỳnh Trang, on the main street, has excellent food in a rustic environment (if it’s open), but there are other quán cơm (rice eateries in the back streets too).
 I love the rough edge of this town, but I’ve also bumped into one or two drunk, xenophobic local men here, so it’s a good idea to keep your wits about you.

 Stopping on the winding decent to Prao (photo by Samuel Mather Photography)